erdogant/zonnebrand/docs/pages/html/_sources/index.rst.txt

    **zonnebrand** is a Python tool that automatically protects your SMA solar inverter during negative electricity price windows.
-It monitors real-time EPEX spot prices (via stroomperuur.nl or your energy provider) and adjusts the two export-limit parameters in ennexOS to **0 %** when prices go negative and restores them to **100 %** when prices recover — fully automated, every 15 minutes.
+It monitors real-time EPEX spot prices and adjusts the two export-limit parameters in ennexOS to **0 %** when prices go negative and restores them to **100 %** when prices recover — fully automated, every 15 minutes.